My favorite lightweight jacket is Taylor Stitch’s Ojai. Here are a few terms I’ve seen used to describe it:

 I’ve been wearing this jacket for many months, and I’m wild about it as a jacket for spring or fall.

 What’s interesting is that it’s available in not only different colors, but different fabrics, about four or five of them depending on the time of year.
 The Olive color is the most popular, but it’s always available in a range of other materials.
-Exactly which materials varies hugely throughout the year, but I’ve seen this same 8oz cotton in Charcoal, Tobacco, and the usually available Indigo, and there are that have included herringbone and boiled wool.
+Exactly which materials varies hugely throughout the year, but I’ve seen this same 8oz cotton in Charcoal, Tobacco, and others, and there are many that have included herringbone and boiled wool.

 But here, we’re looking at the best known version, the Olive Ojai.
 Here’s why it’s a must have for any guy’s fall wardrobe.